-His main areas of research involves using quantitative and qualitative methods to understand immigrant families and second-generation child development.
+His other research area involves using these techniques to understand immigrant families and second-generation child development.
 Family units provide essential social tools which assist children with interpersonal development, including: critical thinking and social skills- which feed into socializing, friendship, employment, and romance.
-Families who immigrate to the U.S. are distinct in the sense that children have to balance two identities: their parents’ ethnic heritage and American culture.
 From his experience and the experiences of many other immigrant children and families, it is clear that the child-parent interaction within immigrant families offers a unique set of social skills which may hinder or advance how they navigate their social networks.
-He has chosen to use his research experience to define the skill sets which arise from this dynamic.
-He is ultimately interested in answering the question of how the pervasive element of culture, and acculturation process of immigrants, impacts parent-child dynamics - and the subsequent social tools arising out of this interaction.
+He has have chosen to use his research experience to define the skill sets which arise from this dynamic.
+I am ultimately interested in answering the question of how the pervasive element of culture, and acculturation process of immigrants, impacts parent-child dynamics - and the subsequent social tools arising out of this interaction.

 Cheah, C. S. L., Tahseen, M., Balkaya, M., Nooraddini, I. & Castro., K. M. Exploring the conceptualization of risky behaviors among Muslim-American adolescents through focus groups (Manuscript in preparation).